OffBroadway/flippydrive/source/bootloader.rst

 Boot Enhanced Disc Mode
 *******************************
 .. versionadded:: 1.3.0

-.. hint:: You can also hold down ``R`` while turning on the GameCube to boot directly to Enhanced Disc Mode.
+.. hint:: Formerly known as Enhanced Bypass mode.
+You can also hold down ``R`` while turning on the GameCube to boot directly to Enhanced Disc Mode.

 This allows you to boot physical media from the DVD drive via cubeboot, in Enhanced Disc Mode.
 Enhanced Bypass mode allows you to bypass region restrictions.
 Please note that this mode is currently a bit unstable.